Russia Sberbank CEO calls for state banks sale

 DAVOS, Switzerland (Reuters) - The head of Russia's largest lender Sberbank SBER03.MM called on Thursday for a privatization of Russian state-controlled banks, but Finance Minister Alexei Kudrin said markets were not ready yet.

-Sberbank, controlled by the central bank, and rival VTB (VTBR.MM: Quote), which is controlled by the government, together own about one third of the banking sector assets in Russia.
+Sberbank, controlled by the central bank, and rival VTB (VTBR.MM), which is controlled by the government, together own about one third of the banking sector assets in Russia.
 Both banks were severely hit by the economic crisis.

 Kudrin, who sits on the board of both banks, said VTB was more likely to feature in any sell-off before Sberbank, which is a home to roughly a half of the country's retail deposits.